siddhanthakur43/Tinder/notes.md

 push all code to remote origin
 Play with routes and routes extension /test, /test/hello, /hello, / Order of routes matters a lot
-Install postan and make a workspace/collection/test api
+Install postman and make a workspace/collection/test api write logic to handle get, put, post, patch, delete api call and test them in postman Explore routing and advance routing using ?, +, * in the routes Explore regex in route /a/, /.*fly$/
+Go through with express documentation to learn more about route Reading the query params in routes
+Reading the dynamic routes